calasius/calasius.github.io/_posts/2020-6-7-multi-scene-classification.md

 ---
 layout: post
-title: Multiple scene image classification
+title: Multiple scenes image classification
 ---

 In this post I want to talk about multiple scene image classification and the problems tha I found along the way and the different ideas to overcome those problems.